 Pat’s Answer: LBI is comprised of six different municipalities.
 Long Beach Township is the largest, but it is not contiguous.
 It is probably easier to break the Island into 3 main sections.
 South, Middle and North.
 Many buyers come to us with their preferences already decided from years of renting on LBI.
 They have experienced LBI and know the ‘area’ that they wish to own a beach house.
 For those newer to the Island we try to get a feel for what the family looks forward to doing while vacationing on LBI.
 If the home is for personal use or for investment purposes and most importantly what is their budget.
 If they are looking for a quieter area and have a higher budget, then the North End may work; want to be near stores, restaurants and entertainment, then the South End might be a better choice - or want to be able to get on and off the Island quickly and are looking for an entry level beach house, then Central LBI would be a good area to investigate.
 This has become a very emotional purchase for many since LBI is becoming more a family gathering spot and a spot where you just leave the cares of the real world at home and concentrate on making wonderful family beach memories.

 Moving to Long Beach Island may be the perfect opportunity for those who are looking for a place to go and unwind.
 Beaches are quiet and pristine, but nearby shopping plazas, chic boutiques, and even nearby Atlantic City helps you stay busy.
+For more ideas on what to do in Long Beach Island, read this other blog, 12 Restaurants to Try on Long Beach Island.
 By building a new custom home, you have the best of both worlds: preferred location and the square footage you desire.
 Whether you want a new summer home or a year-round permanent residence, LBI offers just the right fit.